chrislarson1/GU-ANLY-5800/README.md

 ---

 ### JetStream2 Access
-As part of this course, you will have access to Nvidia hosted Jupyter notebooks with A100s (40GB) through the [JetStream2 cluster](https://jetstream-cloud.org/documentation-support/index.html).
+As part of this course, you will have access to Jupyter notebooks with A100s (40GB) hosted on the [JetStream2 cluster](https://jetstream-cloud.org/documentation-support/index.html).
 This is a shared resource and will be made available ahead of the first assignment.

 ---